travelping/tetrapak/README.md

 -------------------------------------------------------------------------

-There are default tasks, that are availible in every dir
+There are default tasks that are available in every directory.

     tetrapak
     == tetrapak:info =================